genres: fiction, drama

 Jeff Hopkins (1950) is a retired schoolteacher.
 He lives in Western Australia with his black Labrador dog, Sammy.
 As the drama master at a private boys’ school he wrote eleven original musical plays and produced and directed them at the school.

-In 1992 he researched and wrote a family history, Life’s Race Well Run, and after retiring in 2006 he has written nine novels:
+In 1992, he researched and wrote a family history, Life’s Race Well Run, and after retiring in 2006 he has written eleven novels:

 This is fascinating prequel to Rocking Horse Rider provides the back-stories of the complex characters in the later novel.
 Clyde Steadman, the youngest son of Sir Henry and Edith, Lady Steadman, is educated at Winchester College and the University College London and graduates as an outstanding geologist before making a harrowing voyage to Sydney, Australia, on board RMS ‘Osterley’.